-Finally the kids & I were able to leave the UK on a small getaway!
+Finally!
+The kids & I were able to leave the UK on a small getaway!
 Up until my resident card arrived just three weeks ago, I was not able to leave the UK.
-Nils on the other hand has gone back to the US twice [totally jealous of that], Dublin, Berlin, and The Netherlands numerous times.
+Nils on the other hand has gone back to the US twice [totally jealous of that], Dublin, Berlin, and the Netherlands numerous times.

-We took the Stena Britannica, the superferry from Harwich, UK to Hook of Holland on Thursday morning.
+We took the Stena Britannica, the super ferry from Harwich, UK to Hook of Holland on Thursday morning.
 As we live a little over 2 hours from Harwich, we were up super early to get there in time.

 |Learning the steps to build a bike.
 Definitely a Dutch thing…|